maelys-mcardle/snowflake/docs/language-reference.md

                                 run the next instruction (often a jump), otherwise skip the next instruction.

-Note: Greater than / lesser than comparisons are only performed on
+Note: Equality checks can be performed on all types except ARRAY.
-      INTEGER and FLOAT types.
-The subsequent instruction is skipped for all other types.
+      Greater than / lesser than comparisons are only performed on INTEGER and FLOAT types.
 ```

 ```